bjorn144/KEST2-verkefni/README.md

 # KEST2-verkefni

 # 10.3.1.4 Lab - Finalize the Windows Installation.
-## Question 1:What options are available in the Driver tab?
+## Question :What options are available in the Driver tab?
 *Driver details, update driver, roll back driver, disable device and uninstall device*

-## Question 2: After finalizing the Windows installation, what else can you do to improve your experience?
+## Question: After finalizing the Windows installation, what else can you do to improve your experience?
 *Check for updates to scan for needed Windows updates*

 # 3.1.2.5 Lab - Search for BIOS or UEFI Firmware Updates
-## Question 1: What key or combination of keys is used to run Setup on your computer?
+## Question: What key or combination of keys is used to run Setup on your computer?
 *F2*

-## Question 2: Who is the manufacturer of the BIOS?
+## Question: Who is the manufacturer of the BIOS?
+*American Megatends inc.*

-## Question 3: Which BIOS version is installed in your computer?
+## Question: Which BIOS version is installed in your computer?
+*P2.30*

+## Question: What is the current BIOS version available for the motherboard?

+## Question: What features, if any, have been added to the new BIOS version?

+## Question: What changes, if any, have been made to the new BIOS version to fix problems?

+## Question: What are the instructions to update the new BIOS version?